leaninnovationlabs/dmcp/frontend/datasource/README.md

-# DBMCP Frontend
+# DMCP Frontend

-A simple, responsive web interface for managing database datasources in the DBMCP system.
+A simple, responsive web interface for managing database datasources in the DMCP system.

 ## Features